Directors of CNELM & Senior Management

 Student Support Manager, Editor Student Newsletter & Social Media, Clinic Supervisor

 Coriander graduated from CNELM in 2013 with a first class honours degree from the BSc Hons Nutritional Therapy course, after starting her career as a chef and restaurant manager.
 She started her nutritional therapy practice in Madrid, moving to Bath in 2014 and currently runs a practice, as well as collaborating with a personal fitness studio as their in-house nutritional therapist.
 She has also worked as a nutritional journalist and editor for a leading international publisher on food ingredients and product development.
 Coriander edits the monthly student newsletter the ‘Nutritional Supplement that both students and staff contribute to.
 Coriander identifies and writes content for CNELM’s Facebook and Twitter pages.
 Coriander provides students with Support Services in a pastoral capacity.
-She is a Clinic Supervisor.
+She is a Clinic Supervisor for students completing the CNELM Nutritional Therapy Practice Diploma course.